 For the past 20 years, Boldon James has been leading the way with Military Messaging Handling Systems (MMHS) using Microsoft Exchange as the core messaging service.
 This has involved supporting the full evolution of NATO STANAG’s (Standard NATO Agreement) from the early draft revisions through to the latest ratified versions agreed by the member nations.
 In particular, the STANAG 4406 has been the most prominent standard in this area over the years, and a core feature of many deployments.

 However, in the world of military messaging, times are changing.
 We are progressing from the X.400 military messaging systems onto SMTP based solutions that integrate with other services, environments and applications; meaning our data is no longer constrained to the messaging environment alone.
 Data Centric Security is the modern approach, meaning the data itself is protected rather than the applications layer, ensuring that as data moves increasingly between applications and different environments it is protected.
-NATO has recognised this and are developing new standards that focus on protecting data in addition to the applications.
+NATO has recognised this and are developing new standards as part of the NATO Data-Centric Security (NATO DCS) initiative that focuses on protecting data in addition to the applications.

 As part of the new NATO labelling approach, they have developed and recently ratified the new STANAG 4774 which defines the syntax for a Confidentiality Label, used for labelling numerous data objects (profiles exist for SOAP, REST, SMTP, XMPP, Office Open XML, OPC and sidecar files).
 STANAG 4778 defines how a Confidentiality Label is bound to the data, and using cryptographic techniques ensures the integrity of the label and the data.
 The Confidentiality Label includes the traditional classification and caveats seen in email labelling and critically now includes additional metadata; the creator of the label, the creation time and the expiry time are examples of the additional metadata criteria that are included with the label.